 Tip

-For step-by-step instructions on putting up motion lights, check out How to Install Motion Lights.
+For step-by-step instructions on installing motion lights, check out How to Install Motion Lights.
 Some motion-sensor lights can be triggered by reflective surfaces.
-So be careful not to position sensors towards these areas.
+Be careful not to position sensors towards these areas.
 Spot-checking the lights at night after the install is the best way to avoid accidental activation of your security lights.

 Outdoor Wall Lights

 Outdoor wall lights mount on virtually any vertical surface and cast an ambient glow.
-Great for illuminating recessed areas, pathways, walkways and stairways, wall lights help eliminate shadows in recessed areas of architecture or hardscaping, therefore reducing the risk of tripping and accidents.
-Because these are accent lights, use low-wattage bulbs.
-Higher wattages create glare and can be harsh at night.
+Wall lights are great for illuminating recessed areas, pathways, walkways and stairways.
+They help eliminate shadows in recessed areas of architecture or hardscaping and reduce the risk of tripping and accidents.
+These accent lights should use low-wattage bulbs.
+Higher wattage bulbs create glare and can be harsh at night.

 Ceiling-Mount/Pendant Lights